 - Confine permitted content – over which protected industrial action can be taken – to employment matters that directly affect employers and employees at the enterprise

 - Allow greenfields agreements to cover the life of projects.

 Further, the MCA recommends that the government:

 - Institute a more practical test for the Fair Work Commission to apply when considering applications to terminate expired enterprise agreements

-- Refocusing adverse action provisions to discourage unreasonable claims
+- Refocus adverse action provisions to discourage unreasonable claims

-- Allowing high-income earners to enter into individual agreements.
+- Allow high-income earners to enter into individual agreements